 - carry out electrical inspection work on any electrical installation work that is outside the scope of your licence.

 As a LEI, you should:

 - know the expiry date of your licence

-- maintain knowledge of the following documents (as amended from time to time):
+- maintain knowledge of the following documents, including updates to the: